TalicZealot/SotnApi/README.md

 Create an instance of the api you want to use by passing the IMemoryApi provided by BizHawk to an ExternalTool at runtime.

 ## Building
-Put a BizHawk folder in the folder that contains SotnApi.sln to reference the proper dll files.
+Put a BizHawk folder, containing a 2.6.0 or newer release, in the folder that contains SotnApi.sln to reference the proper dll files.

 ## Contributions
 I will continue to add functionality, but feel free to do so and make a pull request.